 - Transom Windows

-Conversely, some transom windows are what’s known as non-operating, and this style would work well for a hallway that you want to receive more light but not necessarily access to the outside.
-For this reason a transom window could work very well if you have kids: You want them to experience the outdoors without actually being outdoors!
+Conversely, some transom windows are known as non-operating, and this style would work well for a hallway where you want to receive more light but not necessarily access to the outside.
+For this reason, a transom window could work very well if you have kids: You want them to experience the outdoors without actually being outdoors!

-Transom windows can be placed above larger picture windows but what we’ve been just describing would be standalone transom windows.
+Transom windows can be placed above more oversized picture windows, but what we’ve been just describing would be standalone transom windows.

 - Picture Windows

 Picture windows allow in a large amount of ambient light and work well in living spaces because they let all of your guests take in the beauty of the outdoors.
-These kinds of windows are non-operational, which means that there are fewer hinges to repair or replace and the costs are usually more manageable.
+These kinds of windows are non-operational, meaning there are fewer hinges to repair or replace, and the costs are usually more manageable.